 Once the top 16 drivers have been decided, there are four rounds of playoffs to determine the NASCAR Cup Series champion.
 The rounds are:

-Points are reset at the beginning of each new round, increasing from 2,000 to 3,000, 4,000 and 5,000 for the subsequent rounds.
-The final four drivers then battle it out for the NASCAR Cup Series Championship, with the first-place driver becoming the NASCAR champion.
+Finally, the last four drivers standing then battle it out for winner-takes-all NASCAR Cup Series Championship, with the first-place driver becoming the NASCAR champion.

-Drivers that are eliminated during playoffs are then placed 5-16th, depending on their final point total, taking into account the bonus points accumulated.
+Drivers that are eliminated during playoffs are then placed 5-16th, depending on their final point total.

 WHY DID NASCAR START THE PLAYOFFS?